Aerial view of Midway Utah with green fields and snow-capped Wasatch Range mountains in the distance

 Schools

 Same Wasatch County School District.
 Many Midway residents send their students to Heber City schools.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Short-Term Rentals